ekafui07/Landing-Page-ZapNote-/README.md

 📋 Customer Survey Form

 This is a simple HTML project created as part of The Odin Project's HTML curriculum.
 The goal is to build a functional survey form that collects customer feedback using various form input types.

 🚀 Project Overview

  This project demonstrates the use of:

-HTML form structure and semantics
+* HTML form structure and semantics

-Fieldsets and legends for organization
+* Fieldsets and legends for organization

-Advanced input types (email, number, range, date, time)
+* Advanced input types (email, number, range, date, time)

-Radio buttons and checkboxes
+* Radio buttons and checkboxes

-Textareas and dropdown menus
+* Textareas and dropdown menus

-Form validation using required, min, max, etc.
+* Form validation using required, min, max, etc.

+✨ Features

-Clean and structured layout using HTML5
+* Clean and structured layout using HTML5

-Proper form input grouping with <fieldset> and <legend>
+* Proper form input grouping with <fieldset> and <legend>

-Includes validations for name, email, and age
+* Includes validations for name, email, and age

-Responsive form layout using HTML best practices
+* Responsive form layout using HTML best practices

-Navigation link back to homepage and contact page
+* Navigation link back to homepage and contact page.

 📚 What I Learned

-How to structure forms properly in HTML
+* How to structure forms properly in HTML

-The use of different input types and when to apply them
+* The use of different input types and when to apply them

-Grouping related inputs for better accessibility
+* Grouping related inputs for better accessibility

-Validating user inputs using HTML attributes
+* Validating user inputs using HTML attributes

-How to organize files for small projects
+* How to organize files for small projects

 🛠️ How to Use

-Clone or download the project folder.
+1. Clone or download the project folder.

-Open index.html in your browser.
+2. Open index.html in your browser.

-Click the link to the survey form and fill it out.
+3. Click the link to the survey form and fill it out.

-(Currently, form submission is non-functional — this is a front-end only demo.)
+4. (Currently, form submission is non-functional — this is a front-end only demo.)